osm-merge/osm-merge/docs/calculations.md

 split into segments, and each one is checked for the angle.
 The closest one is what is returned.

-Sometimes the geometry of the feaure in OSM was imported from the same external dataset.
+Sometimes the geometry of the feature in OSM was imported from the same external dataset.
 At that point it's an exact match, so the distance, the slope, and the angle will all be 0.0.